syncfusion-content/javascript-docs/js/Diagram/Node.md

 ### Path

 You can create complex shapes using **Path shape node**.
-It is achieved by assigning path string to `shape`’s `pathData`.
+It is achieved by assigning path string to `shape`'s `pathData`.
 The following code illustrates how a `Path` node is created.

 {% highlight js %}